NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 CSM cameras for MSL
 ~~~~~~~~~~~~~~~~~~~

-This example shows how given a set of Mars Science Laboratory (MSL) Curiosity
+This example shows how, given a set of Mars Science Laboratory (MSL) Curiosity
 rover ``Nav`` or ``Mast`` camera images, CSM camera models can be created.
 Stereo
 pairs are then used (with either ``Nav`` or ``Mast`` data) to make DEMs and
 orthoimages.

 After recent fixes in ALE (details below), the camera models are accurate enough
 that stereo pairs acquired at different rover locations and across different days
-result in consistent DEMs.
+result in consistent DEMs and orthoimages.

 See :numref:`rig_msl` for a Structure-from-Motion solution without using CSM
 cameras.
 That one results in self-consistent meshes that, unlike the DEMs